jdleesmiller/jdleesmiller.github.io/_posts/2018-03-18-markov-decision-process-2048.markdown

 Play proceeds roughly from left to right in the diagram, because the states have been organized into 'layers' by the sum of their tiles.
 A useful property of the game is that after each action the sum of the tiles on the board increases by either 2 or 4.
 This is because merging tiles does not change the sum of the tiles on the board, and the game always adds either a `2` tile or a `4` tile.
 The possible start states, which are in the layers with sum 4, 6 and 8, are drawn in blue.

-Even for this smallest example, there are 70 possible states and 530 possible transitions in the model.
+Even for this smallest example, there are 70 states and 530 transitions in the model.
 It is possible significantly reduce those numbers, however, by observing that many of the states we've enumerated above are trivially related by rotations and reflections, as described in [Appendix A](#appendix-a-canonicalization).
 This observation is important in practice for reducing the size of the models so that they can be solved efficiently, and it makes for more legible diagrams, but it is not essential for us to move on to our second set of MDP concepts.

 ### Rewards, Values and Policies